kai-subramanian/Certificates/README.md

 # certificates
-Find all my certificates for workshops, projects, internships and other stuff here
+Find all my certificates for workshops, projects, internships and other experiences here